- Free personal package

-- Add complex Math equations
+- Add Math equations

 After we got over our paranoia, we are finally embracing Notion!
 Proceed with caution.
 Help us petition for more control over our notes in NOTION.